hartwigmedical/hmftools/amber/README.md

 | loci          | Path to vcf file containing likely heterozygous sites (see below).
 Gz files supported.     |
 | ref_genome_version | One of `37` or `38`.
 Required only when using CRAM files.                             |

-The vcf file used by HMF (GermlineHetPon.37.vcf.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
-The sites for hg37 were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
-The 1.3 million sites provided in this file typically result in 450k+ BAF points.
-For hg38 we use GNOMAD v3 SNP sites from chr1-chrX with only a single ALT at that location and with populationAF > 0.05 and < 0.95.
-This yields 7.25M sites.
+The loci file used by HMF for both 37 and 38 reference genomes is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
+These loci are generated using GNOMAD v3 SNP sites (lifted over for GRCH37 version) from chr1-chrX with only a single ALT at that location and with populationAF > 0.05 and < 0.95.
+These sites are further filtered to remove loci with frequently unclear zygosity in a set of 60 HMF samples, yielding around 6.3M sites overall.

 Approximately 1000 sites scattered evenly through the VCF have been tagged with a SNPCHECK flag.
 The allelic frequency of these sites in the reference bam are written to the `REFERENCE.amber.snp.vcf.gz` file without any filtering to be used downstream for sample matching.